 4. Furnish switches to control the controller unit and cabinet functions as specified in 733.03.A.2.k.

+5. Furnish load switches that have both input and output indicators.

+6. The primary surge protection device (SPD) shall be an EDCO SHA-1250 or approved equal.
+A plug-in base shall be used to hold the device.
+All wiring connections shall be made to the base, and appropriate cabinet clearances maintained, to allow the SPD module to be relaced by hand without the use of tools.

-5. Furnish load switches that have both input and output indicators.Furnish TS-2 cabinet according to the Department’s Qualified Products List (QPL).
+Furnish TS-2 cabinet according to the Department’s Qualified Products List (QPL).

 C. Type 332.